Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: The main theorems

 \section{The main theorems}

-In this section we state the main theorems in a precise form.
-We first state the following simple Lemma~\ref{prop_compactness_support_general}, which immediately follows from Assumption~\ref{assumption_support}.
-Lemma~\ref{prop_compactness_support_general} provides a quantitative and uniform bound for the supremum norm $W$ of a polynomial weight $w$ on the support of a solution to the massless Vlasov equation with compactly supported initial data.
-In the following theorems, we often merely assume the weight $w$ to be bounded in $x$ as in Definition~\ref{boundedness_in_x}, although we mainly have the case of polynomial weights in mind.
-We prove Lemma~\ref{prop_compactness_support_general} in Lemma~\ref{psupport_bounded} for the subextremal case and in Lemma~\ref{psupport_boundedness_ERN} for the extremal case.
+In this section, we state precise versions of Theorems~\ref{maintheorem},~\ref{maintheoremERN} and~\ref{maintheorem_ern_nondecay_rough}.
+We first state the simple Lemma~\ref{prop_compactness_support_general}, which we appeal to several times in the following theorems.
+Lemma~\ref{prop_compactness_support_general} states that the momentum support of a solution with compactly supported initial data remains compact for all times and it follows immediately from Assumption~\ref{assumption_support}.
+In particular, it provides a quantitative and uniform bound for the supremum norm $W$ of a polynomial weight $w$ on the support of a solution to the massless Vlasov equation with compactly supported initial data.
+It also immediately follows that, under the assumptions of Lemma~\ref{prop_compactness_support_general}, moments of solutions to the massless Vlasov equation with polynomial weights are well-defined.
+We prove Lemma~\ref{prop_compactness_support_general} in Lemma~\ref{psupport_bounded} for the subextremal case and remark that the proof in the extremal case is nearly identical.

-\begin{lem}[Compactness of momentum support] Let $f_0 \in L^\infty(\mathcal{P}_0)$ satisfy Assumption~\ref{assumption_support} with constants $\rsuppconst$ and $\psuppconst$ and assume that $f$ is the unique solution to the massless Vlasov equation on the subextremal or extremal Reissner--Nordstr\"om exterior such that $f|_{\mathcal{P}_0} = f_0$.
-Then the momentum support of $f$ remains compact for all times: There exists a constant $C > 0$ such that
+\begin{lem}[Compactness of momentum support] Let $f_0 \in L^\infty(\mathcal{P}_0)$ satisfy Assumption~\ref{assumption_support} and assume that $f$ is the unique solution to the massless Vlasov equation on subextremal or extremal Reissner--Nordstr\"om such that $f|_{\mathcal{P}_0} = f_0$.
+Then the momentum support of $f$ remains compact for all times: there exists a dimensionless constant $C > 0$ such that